 The Fund is open to New Brunswick students from middle school to those attending an undergraduate program.
-It is hoped that annual awards can be granted ranging from $250 to $1,000, depending on the number of applicants, application quality, and funds available.
+It is hoped that annual awards can be granted ranging from $250 to $1,000, depending on the number of applicants, application quality and funds available.

-Three types of scholarships are offered:
+Three types of scholarship are offered:

 - Category 1 is open to high school graduates about to start post-secondary studies in the field of natural sciences with an interest in nature and the environment.
 This would be conveyed as a study scholarship.